jasl/vibe_photos_v4/decisions/AI_DECISION_RECORD.md

 ## ADR-006 — Stable Preprocessing Cache Separate from Database Schema

 - **Context:** Early milestones (M1–M2) will iterate quickly on database schemas while the cost of recomputing model outputs over tens of thousands of photos is high.
 - **Decision:** Treat preprocessing outputs (normalized images, hashes, EXIF/GPS, model outputs) as a stable, versioned cache stored under `cache/` in a format decoupled from any specific database schema.
-Databases (SQLite, then PostgreSQL + pgvector) are projections over this cache and can be rebuilt when schemas change.
+Databases (SQLite, then PostgreSQL + pgvector) act as cache layers over this data and can be rebuilt when schemas change.
 - **Consequences:**
   - Expensive model inference can be reused across milestones as long as model and pipeline versions remain compatible.
   - Schema migrations become simpler: drop and rebuild DBs from caches when appropriate.